Water Storage : Tanks, Cisterns, Aquifers, and Ponds for Domestic Supply, Fire and Emergency Use

 Richard Freudenberger, Executive Editor, Back Home Magazine

 Water Storage describes how to store water for home, farm, and small communities.
 It will help you design storage for just about any use, including fire safety and emergency, in just about any contexturban, rural, or village, in the developing or developed worlds.

 This book includes:

-- general principles to help you design, construct, and use any water system
+- general principles to help you design, construct, and use any water storage system

 - a look at common mistakes and how to avoid them